Passer au contenu

 3. Rotate your legs from left to right while keeping your abs tight.

-4. Keep your shoulders steady and your core tight.
+4. Keep your shoulders stable and your core engaged.

-Tips : Perform the movement slowly to maximize the work on your obliques.
+Tips: Perform the movement slowly to maximize oblique engagement.

-The straighter your legs are, the harder the exercise is.
+The straighter your legs, the more challenging the exercise.

 Handstand